(Updated June 16, 2023)

-As Cardinals rookies, Shelby Miller and Dick Hughes each delivered a dominant strikeout performance that stands out for its artistry and drama.
+As a Cardinals rookie, Dick Hughes delivered a dominant strikeout performance against the Reds that stands out for its artistry and drama.

 In 1966, Hughes turned around his career by developing a slider and a no-windup delivery.
-He got his first call to the big leagues by the Cardinals in September 1966.
+He got his first call to the big leagues with the Cardinals in September 1966.

 Hughes, 29, opened the 1967 season in the Cardinals bullpen.
 He joined the starting rotation in May, swapping roles with Al Jackson.